Use this checklist to set up your new Android phone.

 Insert your SIM card

 Your SIM card is a removable chip that stores important info about your phone.
-Typically, you receive your SIM card from your mobile operator.
+Typically, you receive your SIM card from your mobile carrier.

 For most Android users, a SIM card lets your phone: